(17) Purple Efest Batteries not as Advertised

 Unwrapping this Efest reveals a Sony VTC4 cell underneath

-[* Excuse the odd grammar in the above quotes.
+[* Excuse the odd grammar in some of the above quotes.
 These were taken from Google translations from German or French converted to English.]

-Efest does not "manufacture" their own cells, but rewrap original cells by other manufacturers as their own brand.
+Efest does not "manufacture" their own cells, but rewrap original cells by other manufacturers and them sell them as their own brand.
 The cells that Efest are re-branding are good quality cells for the most part, but the deception Efest and their distributors use to market their batteries is what is dangerous.

-People who are buying these batteries for sub-ohm use and expecting them to perform at the advertised spec are unknowingly using a battery with inferior specifications for that use, which could be dangerous by using a battery above its specification limits.
+People who are buying these batteries for sub-ohm use and expecting them to perform at the advertised spec may be unknowingly using a battery with inferior specifications for that use, which could be dangerous by using a battery above its specification limits.
 The amp ratings that Efest is advertising are dubious and deceptive.
-Most other manufacturers use the "continuous discharge rate", an accepted industry standard.
+Reputable manufacturers use the "continuous discharge rate" (CDR), an accepted industry standard.

-Continuous Discharge Ratings vs Pulse (Burst) Discharge Ratings
+Continuous Discharge Ratings vs Pulse (Burst) Discharge Ratings, Why You Need to Know the Difference

 The "continuous discharge rating" in amps is the standard specification for amp limits within the battery industry.
 It is a determination made by the manufacturer and represents the amp limit a battery can be safely used before it will fail.